-Luas 'Tram Revenue' means all revenue from fares and there can be slight differences in figures due to the variances between the combined reporting periods and the calendar year.
+Luas 'Tram Revenue' means all revenue from fares and as noted in the qualification, there can be slight differences in figures due to the variances between the combined reporting periods and the calendar year.
 Luas revenue does not include any subsidy payments from the RPA accumulated funds that may have been paid.